berry120/JFizzy/README.md

 	    <artifact name="JFizzy"></artifact>
     </dependency>

-## I don't use a dependency management system!
-Where do I get the jar?
+## Help, I don't use a dependency management system!

 Never mind 2019, are we in...
 2009?!
-Clone the repo and build it yourself.
+Clone the repo and build it yourself :-)

 ## Requirements

 JFizzy requires Java 8+.
 As everyone knows, all non-legacy code now uses Java 8, and no-one has yet migrated to Java 9+.

-## Is this a joke?
+## This seems like a joke

 No, this is deadly serious.
 It's so serious, that we may even unit test it at some point and pretend we've done TDD.